gatech-genemark/EukSpecies-BRAKER2/Drosophila_melanogaster/README.md

 wget http://apprisws.bioinfo.cnio.es/pub/releases/2019_07.v29/datafiles/drosophila_melanogaster/BDGP6/appris_data.appris.txt

 # using the latest annotation - not the one used in APPRIS
-# this creates small mismatch bettween APPRIS original and one used in this project
+# this creates small mismatch between APPRIS original and one used in this project

 # get gene ID's from main annotation
 cat ../annot/annot.gtf | grep -E -o 'FBgn[0-9]+' | sort | uniq > tmp_gene_names